Grace Millane remembered by those who knew her as a 'beautiful person inside and out'

 BBC Essex is also reporting churches in Wickford were saying prayers for Grace today.

-Fellow Lincoln University alumni Jennifer Ratcliffe also posted to social media saying she had come to New Zealand in a similar fashion to Grace, hoping to explore.
+Fellow University of Lincoln alumni Jennifer Ratcliffe also posted to social media saying she had come to New Zealand in a similar fashion to Grace, hoping to explore.

 "Clearly a lovely person who despite being safe, establishing friends and keeping in regular contact has been taken.